ZMonk91/DragonRuby-Docs/docs/97-cheatsheet.md

-# DragonRuby Game Toolkit Cheatsheet
+# DragonRuby Game Toolkit Cheatsheet#
+---

 A detailed documentation listing is located at `mygame/documentation`.
 For real world sample usages of GTK's APIs,